Pascal-So/peg-solitaire/report/paper.typ

 On modern hardware, it's easily feasible to simply enumerate the entire state space so that we can accumulate whatever statistics we are interested in.

-It turns out that only around 2% of all positions are solvable, i.e., have a path to the end position.
-However, the majority of those unsolvable positions are not reachable from the start position.
-Similarly, there are some positions that cannot be reached from the start, but that could still be solved if we were to manually set up the board to one of these positions before the game. @fig:statespace shows an overview of the relations between these sets.

 #figure(
   caption: [
-    #let r(col) = [#box(rect(width: 8pt, height: 1.7pt, fill: col), baseline: -2pt)#sym.space.nobreak]
     Overview of the state space.
 We compare four different sets:
-    #r(rgb(247,113,137))Solvable, the set of positions that can reach the end,
+    #shortline(rgb(247,113,137))Solvable, the set of positions that can reach the end,
-    #r(rgb(80,177,49))Reachable, the positions that can be reached from the start,
+    #shortline(rgb(80,177,49))Reachable, the positions that can be reached from the start,
-    #r(rgb(54,173,164))the intersection of those two sets,
+    #shortline(rgb(54,173,164))the intersection of those two sets,
-    #r(rgb("#666"))the set of all possible positions, regardless of whether they can actually be reached during normal play.
+    #shortline(rgb("#666"))the set of all possible positions, regardless of whether they can actually be reached during normal play.
   ],
   placement: bottom,
   scope: "parent",
   image("img/state-space.pdf")
 ) <fig:statespace>

+It turns out that only around 2% of all positions are solvable, i.e., have a path to the end position.
+However, the majority of those unsolvable positions are not reachable from the start position.
+Similarly, there are some positions that cannot be reached from the start, but that could still be solved if we were to manually set up the board to one of these positions before the game. @fig:statespace shows an overview of the relations between these sets.

 One interesting observation is that during the beginning it's very hard to mess anything up, since almost all the positions that can be reached within the first five moves are solvable.
 During the later stages however, the player